planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

-<u>Fig 6.
-Updated Ontology class management sheet with other ontology dbxrefs</u>
+_Fig 6.
+Updated Ontology class management sheet with other ontology dbxrefs_
 ![](ontology-images/dbxref.png)

 > Ontology class management sheet with a new column, dbxref.